yastn/yastn/docs/source/tensor/leg.rst

 =========================

 Tensor are :ref:`multilinear maps from product of vector spaces <theory/tensor/basics:tensors>`.
 In YASTN, the `legs` of the tensor represent individual vector spaces.

-To create a Leg, use
+The leg can be creating using a fuction:

 .. autoclass:: yastn.Leg
     :members: conj, tD, history